 - If you want to understand how leveraged funds work in detail you should read this post, but most importantly you should know that the 1.5X leverage only applies to daily percentage returns, not longer-term returns.
 For a leveraged fund, longer-term results depend on the volatility of the market and general trends.
 In UVXY’s case these factors usually (but not always) conspire to dramatically drag down its price when held for more than a few days.

 - The leverage process isn’t the only drag on UVXY’s price.
 The VIX futures used as the underlying carry their own set of problems.
-The worst being horrific value decay over time.
+The worst is horrific value decay over time.
 Most days both sets of VIX futures that UVXY tracks drift lower relative to the VIX—dragging down UVXY’s underlying non-leveraged index.
 This drag is called roll or contango loss.

 - The combination of losses due to the 1.5X structure and contango losses add up to typical UVXY losses of 10% per month (70% per year).
 This is not a buy and hold investment.

 - On the other hand, UVXY does a good job of matching the short term percentage moves of the VIX.
 The chart below shows historical correlations with the linear best-fit approximation showing UVXY’s moves to be about 92% of the VIX’s.
 The data from before UVXY’s inception on October 3, 2011, comes from my simulation of UVXY based on the underlying VIX futures.